Dog Agility Training & Classes in NYC

 Retrieve: While not a direct requirement, retrieval practice sharpens your dog's understanding of following commands and returning to you, reinforcing teamwork.

-Recall: Agility courses are fast-paced, and a strong recall ensures that your dog listens to you and stays engaged, even when they're excited by obstacles.
+Recall: Dog agility courses are fast-paced, and a strong recall ensures that your dog listens to you and stays engaged, even when they're excited by obstacles.

 Without a strong obedience foundation, your dog may become easily distracted or confused on the agility course, leading to frustration for both you and your pet.